Burke County, North Carolina: Government and politics

 Burke County leans heavily Republican in presidential elections.
 The last Democrat to carry the county was Jimmy Carter in 1976.
 Lyndon Johnson, who won the county as a Democrat in 1964, was the only other one to do so since World War II.
 However, as late as the 1990s, Democratic presidential candidates have managed to garner 40% of the county's vote.
-As was typical for all of the South outside the Appalachian highlands and a few stronghold Republican counties, Burke County was mostly solidly Democratic before WWII.
+As was typical for all of the South outside the Appalachian highlands and a few stronghold Republican counties, Burke County was mostly solidly Democratic before World War II.

-In the North Carolina Senate, Burke County lies within the 46th Senate district, which also covers Cleveland County and is represented by RepublicanWarren Daniel.
+In the North Carolina Senate, Burke County lies within the 46th Senate district, which also covers Cleveland County and is represented by Republican Warren Daniel.
 In the North Carolina House of Representatives, the northern two-thirds of Burke County comprises the 86th District represented by Republican Hugh Blackwell.
 The southern third lies within the 112nd district, which also covers Rutherford County and is represented by Republican David Rogers.

 Burke County is a member of the regional Western Piedmont Council of Governments.
 The county is governed by a five-member Board of Commissioners, elected to serve four-year terms.